kaminuma/god_simulater/README.md

   Example of WEB application page created with this code http://www.love-testnet.work/
-※now this site in done
+※now this site is done